arc-info/arcinfo/README.md

 # Info
 This is source code of arcinfo.

-Database for Missions are not included.
+server query script and Database for Missions are not included.

+# License

+Arcinfo is MIT License.

+Game "Arcaea" and all related stuffs are owned by lowiro limited.

 ## Build Setup